 I play bridge online with the Madison Bridge Meetup.
 Below are some notes on using Bridge Base Online (click that link to go to the bridge website).
 It's free, no download is required (you play right on the website), the option exists to play using an app on your phone, and registration is easy.
-I think usernames are case sensitive, so all lower case is probably preferred.
+It's slightly preferred to use lower case for your username.

-After you login, click on "Casual", then "Relaxed Bridge Club"... that's where we'll be.
+After you login to BBO, click on "Casual", then "Relaxed Bridge Club"... that's where we'll be.
 My username is "weak_twos".
-Please join my table by clicking on my username and then "Join" the table, and click"Sit!" to take a seat.
-If we have more people than can fit at one table we usually take turns (kibitzing lets you watch other people play and shows you ALL the hands; watching others is a great way to learn!).
+You'll likely be invited if we have your username.
+If we have more people than can fit at one table we usually take turns (kibitzing lets you watch other people play and shows you ALL the hands; watching all the hands is a great way to learn!).

-If you have a chance, you might want to play there beforehand to get the feel of it.
+If you have a chance, you might want to play on BBO beforehand to get the feel of it.
 You can use the "Solitaire" or "Practice" rooms.

 Connect: You can "friend" players to make it easier to find them.
 Click on their name and pull down the word "Neutral" (under "Relationship") to "Follow".
 When both players follow each other, you're "friends".
 Once you're in the "Casual" room, click on "People" on the right-hand side to see if they're online and where they are.

 Review: There are a couple of ways to review recent things: